rugbyprof/4883-Programming_Techniques/Assignments/12-P01/README.md

   - It involves at least one aspect that a small majority of the class would not previously know.
   - It would foster questions and or discussion.
   - That the majority of us would not understand the problem after 1 quick read.
+  - You should have to do a little research, and optimally would find some algorithm or cool shortcut to help solve the problem.
 - Are these aspects difficult to achieve?
 Not really, any semi difficult problem fulfills all of these criteria.

 ## Presentation